Google APIs Client Library for C++ |

 By convention the caller maintains ownership of the

-and the request keeps ownership of the
+HttpRequest and the request keeps ownership of the

-.
+HttpResponse.
 The caller can pass ownership to the callback

-To facilitate management of the HttpRequest
+To facilitate management of the HttpRequest, you

-can set the destroy_when_done
+can set the destroy_when_done option before executing it.

 This will pass ownership to the ExecuteAsync

-(or Execute
+(or Execute)

 and cause the request object to self-destruct once it is completed and